Prepare for College

 Acceptable courses from your high school may be found at University of California A-G Guide.

-- The eligibility index for the Out of Local Area is set based on the application pool for the term.
-The minimum qualifying index for applicants outside of the local area will vary depending on the number of qualified applicants received at the end of the priority application filing period and enrollment limits.
+- The minimum qualifying GPA for applicants graduating from a High School outside of the defined local area will vary depending on the number of qualified applicants received at the end of the priority application filing period and enrollment limits.